Xinjiang Encompass 21 Days

 Take a ride to Bayingbuluke Grassland where you have opportunity to view the wild swan.
 The impressive Kaidu River running on the grassland is a must-see here.

-Overnight in Bayingbuluke 3 star hotel
+Overnight in Bayingbuluke 3 star White Swan Hotel or similar

 Day 13.
 Bayingbuluk/Kuerle